igorkry/tnt4j-streams/README.md

 In stream parsers configuration You are allowed to use stacked parsers technique: it is when some field data parsed by one parser can be forwarded to another parser to make more detailed parsing: envelope-message approach.

-To define stacked parser You have to define `parser-ref` tag in parser `field` or `embedded-activity` definition.
+To define stacked parser(s) You have to define `parser-ref` tag(s) under parser `field` or `embedded-activity` definition.

 **NOTE:** `embeded-activity` is tag `field` alias, used to define set of locator resolved data transparent to parent activity, but useful to make separate set of related child activities.

+**NOTE:** if upper level parser resolved data is incompatible with stacked parser, stacked parser is not applied to parse that data.

 sample:
 ```xml